jaegeuk/f2fs-stable/Documentation/filesystems/fscrypt.rst

 These ioctls don't work on keys that were added via the legacy process-subscribed keyrings mechanism.

-Before using these ioctls, read the `Kernel memory compromise`_ section for a discussion of the security goals and limitations of these ioctls.
+Before using these ioctls, read the `Online attacks`_ section for a discussion of the security goals and limitations of these ioctls.

 FS_IOC_REMOVE_ENCRYPTION_KEY
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~